How to Plant WATERWISE Perennials

 For plants with moderate water needs, Combine the Yum Yum Mix with Back to Earth Blend compost (usually 1 part Yum Yum Mix to 3 parts BTE Blend compost).
 The bigger the hole the more soil amendments should be added.
 But never replace more than ¼ of the soil in the planting hole with soil amendments.

 3) Planting—Remove the plant from the pot and slice the sides of the root ball with the corner of a plant tag or knife blade to cut through tangled or circling roots.
 Place the plant slightly lower than the surrounding soil.
-Fill the hole with amended soil and firm into place with your fingertips.
+Fill the hole with amended soil and firm it into place with your fingertips.

 4) Build a Ridge of Soil Around the Edge of the Planting Hole – Use extra soil from the planting hole to create a ring of soil (called a “well” or “saucer”) to hold irrigation water.
 Fill the saucer with mulch to help hold its shape and protect the roots from drying out.
 (See “Mulch” paragraph below)